ast0ne1/FlowThing/README.md

 A music visualizer app for DeskThing with multiple visualization types, customizable settings, and real-time audio response.

-Vibe coded with Cursor based on Riprod's DeskThing app template.
+This PoC has been Vibe coded with Cursor based on Riprod's DeskThing app template.

 ## Features